Baldo Marro

-Teodoro Galan Baldomaro (January 1, 1948 – October 22, 2017), professionally known as Baldo Marro, was a Filipino actor, screenwriter, stunt director, film director and producer in the Philippines.
-He was awarded Best Actor by the prestigious Metro Manila Film Festival in 1988 for the action film Patrolman.
+Teodoro Galan Baldomaro (January 1, 1948 – October 22, 2017), professionally known as Baldo Marro, was a Filipino actor, screenwriter, stunt director, film director and producer.
+He was awarded Best Actor by the Metro Manila Film Festival in 1988 for the action film Patrolman.

 Career

 He started as stuntman before he became an action star.
 In 1988 Metro Manila Film Festival, Marro won Best Actor for Patrolman, which also won him the Best Director award.
-Marro starred in Boy Negro (1988), Iyo ang Batas, Akin ang Katarungan (1988), Tumakbo Ka Hanggang May Lupa (1990), and Alyas Boy Tigas: Ang Probinsiyanong Wais (1998).
+Marro starred in Boy Negro (1988), Iyo ang Batas, Akin ang Katarungan (1988), Tumakbo Ka...
+Hanggang May Lupa (1990), and Alyas Boy Tigas: Ang Probinsiyanong Wais (1998).

 He directed Lito Lapid in the movies for Regal Films such as Huwag Mong Ubusin ang Bait Ko (2000), and Bukas, Babaha ng Dugo (2001), among others.
 He appeared in Joel Lamangan's Mamarazzi (2010).

 Death

-Marro died at the age of 69 on October 22, 2017.
+Marro died on October 22, 2017 after a series of illness.
+He was 69.

 He was buried at Angelus Memorial Park in Bacoor, Cavite.